1inch/limit-order-protocol/description.md

         # 128 bytes of predicate 3 calldata
         ```

-    - `or(uint256 offsets, bytes calldata data)` - combines several predicates and return `true` when at least one predicate is valid.
+    - `or(uint256 offsets, bytes calldata data)` - combines several predicates and returns `true` when at least one predicate is valid.
 The packing logic is the same as for `and` predicate.

         > **Note**: The `or` predicate is limited with 8 operands.
 Chain several and predicates to extend the limit.
         >